danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ## Conclusion

-Hopefully this article provided you with an introductory understanding of using curl for testing API requests.
+Hopefully this tutorial provided you with an introductory understanding of using curl for testing API requests.
 There is much more to learn about using curl that is not covered here.
 Please see the [additional resources](#additional-resources) below for some useful links and a small list of free APIs that are useful for testing API tools.